The Foundation of Viking Maritime Power: Natural Resources in Shipbuilding

 Iron: Tools and Fastenings

 While the hull planking was held together by overlapping (clinker) construction and thousands of iron rivets, the iron itself was a natural resource that had to be smelted from bog ore.
-Bog iron was found in peat bogs and lake sediments throughout Scandinavia.
+Bog iron was found in peat bogs and lake sediments throughout Scandinavia, formed by the chemical action of bacteria on dissolved iron in groundwater.
 The Vikings extracted and smelted this ore in bloomery furnaces to produce wrought iron, which was then forged into nails, rivets, and tool heads.
 Each rivet required a specific size and shape to hold the planks without splitting the wood.
 The availability of bog iron directly influenced how many ships could be built—a single longship might require 7,000–8,000 iron rivets.
 Iron was also used for anchors (often wood with an iron tip) and for the working ends of axes, adzes, and augers used in ship construction.
+The quality of bog iron varied by location, and smiths learned to blend ores from different sources to achieve the desired properties.
+Iron that was too brittle would break under the stress of driving rivets; iron that was too soft would bend.
+Achieving the right balance required skill and experience.

 Construction Techniques: Working Natural Materials by Hand